| |

 shortcuts in.

-Reasonably trained, fit people can do a 10k or even a half marathon
+Reasonably trained, fit people can complete a 10k or even a half

 with relatively minimal training.
 Not so with the marathon.
 You can't just "wing it"